drbean/edit/tsailin/pasteur_perspective.md

 **Abstract**

-This paper develops the concept of the Pasteurian orientation (PO) as the best approach to understanding reforms by university departments of their organizational strategies and structures to foster both knowledge creation and knowledge utilization in the new era of the entrepreneurial
+This paper develops the concept of the Pasteurian orientation (PO) as an approach to understanding reforms by university departments of their organizational strategies and structures to foster both knowledge creation and knowledge utilization in the new era of the entrepreneurial